Mexico City Metro Line 7

 Mexico City Metro Line 7 is one of the twelve metro lines operating in Mexico City, Mexico.

 Opened in 1984, it was the seventh line to be built.
 Its distinctive color is orange.
-With a length of 18.784 km and 14 stations, Line 7 runs through western Mexico City from north to south.
+With a length of 18.784 km and 14 stations, Line 7 runs through western Mexico City from north to south, serving the mayoralties of Azcapotzalco, Miguel Hidalgo, Benito Juárez and Álvaro Obregón.
+It has transfers with five other lines.
+In 2021, 51.9 million passengers were accounted for ridership in the line.

 Chronology

 The first stretch of Line 7 was opened in 1984.
 It has been expanded three more times, the last being in 1988.